 Our interest is the induction and control of immunity.
 We focus on dendritic cells (DC), which are a primary antigen-presenting cell in the immune system.
 We are especially interested in functions of lectin molecules expressed on DC and its relative, macrophage, that recognize polysaccharides on pathogenic agents.
-The study includes analyses of interaction between polysaccharides and lectins, and subsequent
+The study includes analyses of interaction between polysaccharides and responses in co-operation with TLR signaling.
+In this study, we found that certain lectin-polysaccharide interaction induced immune suppressive environment, ameliorating excessive and lethal inflammation.
+By these studies, we would like to develop new methods to control immune system.